 Sediment samples will be collected from each location using stainless-steel spoons, trowels, or hand augers.
 For each sampling location a sample from the 0- to 6-inch interval will be collected.
-In the event that a sample cannot be obtained from the 0- to 6-inch interval at the designated sampling location, an alternate, adjacent sampling location (within 10 feet of the original location) will be chosen and sampled.
-When this situation occurs, the 0- to 6-inch sample from the original location will be returned to the creek from where it was gathered and the sampling container properly discarded.
+In the event that a sample cannot be obtained from the 0- to 6-inch interval at the designated sampling location due to safety concerns (e.g. steep banks, fast moving water), an alternate, adjacent sampling location (within 20 feet of the original location if practical) will be chosen and sampled.
+If accumulated sediment is encountered at depths greater than 6 inches, additional sediment samples will be collected from the 6-inch to 12-inch interval and from each one-foot interval beyond.

 All samples will be homogenized by mixing the sampling interval in a stainless-steel bowl prior to placing the representative sample in the laboratory-supplied sample jar.
 A two-person field crew is required for health and safety reasons as well as for documentation purposes.
 One person will collect the samples and the other will properly document sample location and sample character (color, grain size, etc.) and will provide sample containers and chain of custody for the sampling event.
 No field screening will be performed for this event.
-Sample locations will be marked for subsequent surveying by a New York State Registered Land Surveyor.
+Sample locations will be located via a global positioning system (GPS) capable of measuring points to an accuracy level of at least 30-inches.
+Sample locations will not be surveyed during this sampling event.

-Additional information on the sediment sampling procedures is included in Attachment B. A project Quality Assurance Project Plan for this sediment sampling event is included in Attachment C.
+Additional information on the sediment sampling procedures is included in the Quality Assurance Project Plan - Attachment A.